CAULIFLOWER ‘POTATO’ SALAD

 Home » Recipes » Salads » CAULIFLOWER ‘POTATO’ SALAD

 Cauliflower does it again with this no potato, no egg Cauliflower ‘Potato’ Salad!
-It’s creamy, full of all the goods you’d normally find in a classic potato salad and makes a great side dish to any meal!
+It’s creamy, full of all the goods you’d normally find in a classic potato salad, and makes a great side dish to any meal!
 All of the flavour of the original recipe but without the high carb count!

-If you’re following a Low Carb or Keto Diet and you miss a good ol’ potato salad, ya gal has got you covered.
+If you’re following a low carb diet or keto diet and you miss a good ol’ potato salad, ya gal has got you covered.
 Or should I say cauliflower has got you covered.
 Because, YET AGAIN, it steps up to the plate and turns a delicious classic into something low carb and wonderful.
-And, if you couldn’t already tell by my Cauliflower “Mac” and Cheese Recipe or my Cauliflower Hummus Recipe, I just LOVE when that happens.
-So, Cauliflower ‘Potato’ Salad, we welcome you to the club!
-And it’s no doubt that it surely stepped up to the plate on this one.

 hands holding a bowl of cauliflower 'potato' salad with bacon, celery and fresh chopped parsley, handles of 2 big spoons in the background

 If you’re not new here, then you already know how much I just love cauliflower in its purest form.
 It doesn’t have to turn into pizza or wings in order for me to love it but I can’t deny that I do when it does.
 It’s versatility is always noted because I can confidently say that I’ve never turned cauliflower into something I didn’t like.
-It’s always delicious.
-Always a win.
-And definitely always a crowd pleaser.
-And sometimes even a crowd fooler, if you know what I’m saying.
-If you’re not paying attention, you might never even notice that this Cauliflower ‘Potato’ Salad really isn’t potato salad at all.

 INGREDIENTS TO MAKE CAULIFLOWER ‘POTATO’ SALAD